crillab/gophersat/README.md

 solve difficult problems and don't mind using cgo or use an external program, Gophersat is probably not the best option.

+There are a few other SAT solvers in Go, mainly go-sat and gini.
+Gini's performance is pretty much on par with Gophersat, although a little slower on average, according to tests we ran.

 Gophersat is also providing cool features not always available with other solvers (a user-friendly input format, for instance), so it can be used as a tool for describing and solving NP-hard problems that can easily be reduced to a SAT/PB problem.